Alex Hijmans is a Dutch-born, Irish-grown writer based in Salvador, Bahia, Brazil.

 Aiséirí features on Contemporary Irish Writing’s ‘50 Irish Books‘ list.

 Alex’ short stories have appeared in Wasafiri and Crannóg Magazine (in English), in Comhar and Irish Pages (in Irish) and in Passionate and KortVerhaal (in Dutch.)

-Alex’ translation into Dutch of Máirtín Ó Cadhain’s Irish language masterpiece, Cré na Cille, will be available from Bananafish soon.
+Alex’ translation into Dutch of Máirtín Ó Cadhain’s Irish language masterpiece, Cré na Cille, is available from Bananafish.